Health Industry Leadership Degree Overview

 The healthcare industry is in the midst of undergoing some dramatic changes, forcing many business models to be re-evaluated in order to accommodate legislative changes, while continuing to deliver high quality services.
 As the industry evolves to meet these new demands, healthcare leadership opportunities will also evolve and develop.

 As a student specializing in Health Industry Leadership, you will learn how to apply marketing and management principles to business decisions within your organization, develop analytical skills in assessing business opportunities in the healthcare field and acquire the research skills to continually monitor changes in industry standards as a result of evolving technology, new products and services and other factors impacting the industry worldwide.

-Potential Careers After Earning an MBA in Health Industry Leadership:
+Potential Careers for MBA in Health Industry Leadership Graduates

 - Health Services Program Director

 - Health Services Entrepreneur